 When I arrived in Timisoara, Romania, I exited the train to discover a town square filled with opera music- free festivals like this occur in every city.
 From music to murals, museums, to art galleries, the list of free things to do in every city that are arts-related can be endless as long as you know where to go!

 Most museums are free of charge on certain times or days; the Renia Sophia in Madrid, for example, is free after 4pm on most days, while all museums in Seattle are free on the first Thursday of the month.
+Sculpture hunting in the city is one of the best things to do in Oviedo.
 If you want to see museums on a tight budget, research in advance the most affordable times to visit.

-- Patience 😌 – If you plan to visit a museum on one of its free entrance days, be sure to bring lots of patience as it can get a bit crowded.
+- Patience 😌 – If you plan to visit a museum on a free entrance days, be sure to bring lots of patience as it can get a bit crowded.

 - Jacket 🧥 – Museums and art galleries need to maintain a specific temperature and humidity to preserve art.
 Consider a lightweight jacket so you stay comfortable throughout the tour!